 Frida Kahlo and the Discipline of Looking Inward

 Kahlo spent her life negotiating multiple identities.
 The daughter of a German-Hungarian father and a mother of mixed Spanish and Indigenous heritage, she inhabited more than one cultural world at once.
 I recognise something of this terrain.
 It is the territory ALTEA was created to name: people who live between worlds, between cultures and identities not yet settled into each other.
 Kahlo's insistence on making all aspects of herself visible was a refusal to allow others to decide which parts of her identity were permitted to appear.
-She held no formal leadership position and still, throughout her life, she created spaces where ideas, creativity and resistance could gather.
-Even towards the end, too ill to stand, she insisted on attending her own exhibition, arriving by ambulance and welcoming visitors from her bed.
-Leadership, seen this way, has less to do with position than with the way we continue to show up in the world.

 Identity is not discovered once and settled.
 It is authored again and again, at every threshold.
 Perhaps that is where leadership actually begins.